mnicnc404/the-gap-statistic/README.md

 		s.stat(data)
 		CH.stat(data)

 The 4 functions takes same parameters.
-Note that these 4 functions does not take `pc` and `B` arguments.
+Note that these 4 functions do not take `pc` and `B` arguments.